Hesai Group (HSAI) Shareholders: Contact Robbins LLP for Information Regarding the Hesai Group Class Action

-/EIN News/ -- SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of persons or entities who purchased or acquired Hesai Group (NASDAQ: HSAI) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's February 2023 initial public offering ("IPO").
+SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of persons or entities who purchased or acquired Hesai Group HSAI pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's February 2023 initial public offering ("IPO").
 The complaint alleges violations of the Securities Act of 1933.
 Hesai Group purports to be "the global leader in three-dimensional light detection and ranging (LiDAR) solutions."

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Hesai Group.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 6, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.